njhazelh/nick-jones.me/README.md

 - JavaScript (ES6?)

 ###Backend
-- Java
-- SpringBoot
-- Gradle
+Something, when I get around to it.
+Maybe Flask.
+Maybe Haskell.

 ##Build
 To build just run `gulp` in the project directory.
-This will require that you have nodejs, and gulp installed.
+This will require that you have nodejs v0.12, and gulp installed.
 SCSS also needs to be installed via the ruby gem.
+See `.travis.yml` for hints.

 ###Continuous Integration
 This project uses Travis.